-Formally known as Katmai National Monument, Katmai National Park and Preserve was proclaimed a National Monument in 1918 after the eruption of Novarupta (later to be known as the Valley of Ten Thousands Smokes).
-In 1950 the National Park Service stationed a full-time ranger in the park and began construction on a ranger station Brooks Camp the same year.
-That original building is now the Visitors Center.
+Formally known as Katmai National Monument, Katmai National Park and Preserve was proclaimed a National Monument in 1918 after the eruption of Novarupta (now known as the Valley of Ten Thousand Smokes).
+In 1950, the National Park Service stationed a full-time ranger in the park and began construction on Brooks Camp ranger station; that original building is now the Visitors Center.

-Tourism increased dramatically after aviation pioneer Raymond Petersen established several camps in the 1950’s in the Katmai area.
-In the beginning, most visitors were sport fishermen.
-As word spread of Katmai’s brown bears during the 1980’s, the Brooks River became a popular wildlife viewing spot.
+Tourism increased dramatically in the 1950's after aviation pioneer, Raymond Petersen, established several camps around the Katmai region.
+In the beginning, most visitors were sport fishermen but as word spread of Katmai’s brown bears during the 1980’s, the Brooks River became a popular wildlife viewing destination.